While having a home to call your own is a common life goal, those in the LGBTQ+ community face longstanding barriers to homeownership.

 As of March 2021, the Fair Housing and Equal Credit Opportunity Act expressly prohibits discrimination based on sexual orientation and gender identity.
 However, the lack of legal protection in the past is at least in part responsible for homeownership among the LGBTQ+ population to be significantly lower than that of the overall U.S. population.

-An estimated 49 percent of the LGBTQ+ community owns a home compared with nearly 64 percent of the total U.S. population, according to a 2019 analysis by Iowa State University researchers.1
+An estimated 49 percent of the LGBTQ+ community owns a home compared with nearly 64 percent of the total U.S. population, according to an analysis by Iowa State University researchers.

 “Having a real estate agent and a mortgage lender that you trust is a simple but really important way to feel confident and protected as you go into what is one of the most important financial decisions you’ll make,” says Stephen Truso, CFP®, senior vice president, Investment Products Group at U.S. Bancorp Investments.
 Most people only buy a home once or twice in their life, so building a team that will understand you and your needs will make that home purchase an ultimately more satisfying and valuable process.